 - Maryland is experiencing more severe weather.
 In Maryland, weather events like severe storms, serious winter weather, and topical cyclones are becoming increasingly common.
 These weather events cause insurers to pay out a higher number of claims, which tend to be more expensive and less predictable.
 As a result, they have to raise rates to keep pace.

 However, there could be other issues elevating your rates.

 If your driving record is clean and your rates are still high, your car insurance might be expensive because of your:

 Age.
 Drivers under 25 and older than 65 pay more for auto coverage because they are statistically more likely to be involved in serious and fatal accidents.
-In Maryland, 16-year-old drivers pay an average of $6,891, 25-year-old drivers pay an average of $1,865, and people over 65 pay an average of $1,721.
+In Maryland, 16-year-old drivers pay an average of $4,319 per year, 25-year-old drivers pay an average of $1,225 per year, and people over 65 pay an average of $1,108 per year.

 Location and driving patterns.
 Population-dense cities have higher premiums than rural areas because city living usually means more accidents, more property crime, and more frequent claims.
-In Maryland, the most expensive locations for insurance are Baltimore, Owings Mills, and Fort Washington .
+In Maryland, the most expensive locations for insurance are Langley Park, Gwynn Oak, and Baltimore.
 You can also expect rates to change based on your driving patterns—long commutes or regular driving in high-risk areas can cost you.

 Financial responsibility.
-In Maryland, drivers with no credit pay 41% more on their premiums than drivers with excellent credit.
+In Maryland, drivers with no credit pay 53% more on their premiums than drivers with excellent credit.
 You can also demonstrate financial responsibility by maintaining minimum car insurance with no gaps in coverage.
-Letting your coverage lapse could raise your rate by as much as 17% in Maryland, when you get your next policy.
+Letting your coverage lapse could result in a higher rate when you get your next policy.

 How to Get Cheaper Car Insurance in Maryland